vipul2802/o365hq.com/content/services/Enable MFA For All Users.md

 ### Prerequisites

-1. Any Office 365 service
+1. Any Microsoft 365 service
 2. Azure AD Premium or another subscription with the ability to use MFA